ietf-wg-acme/acme/draft-ietf-acme-acme.md

 notAfter (optional, string):
 : The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}.

+error (optional, object):
+: The error that occurred while processing the order, if any.
+This field is structured as a problem document {{!RFC7807}}.

 authorizations (required, array of string):
 : For pending orders, the authorizations that the client needs to complete